baljindersinghmaan/DesignPattern/README.md

 # Object Pool Example Repository
+Imagine you have a limited resource that takes time to create, like a database connection, threads, or complex objects.
+Creating and destroying these resources frequently can be inefficient.

+An object pool is like a container that holds a pre-initialized set of these resources.
+Instead of creating new resources every time you need one, you borrow one from the pool.
+After you're done using it, you return it to the pool for reuse by someone else.

+Think of it like having a collection of ready-to-use items at your disposal.
+When you need one, you grab it from the collection.
+When you're done, you put it back in the collection for someone else to use.

+This approach saves time and resources because creating and destroying objects is expensive, but reusing them from a pool is much faster and more efficient.
 This repository contains an example implementation of the Object Pool design pattern in Kotlin.
 The code demonstrates how to manage a pool of welding arms effectively using the Object Pool pattern.

 ## Usage